Three O'Clock Train: Origins

+Prior to Three O'Clock Train, lead singer and guitarist Malcolm "Mack" Mackenzie led a punk-rock band, The Pseuds (formerly Sid Serious and The Pseuds, with Serious on Bass), with Ross Barbour on drums, and Bart Noir on bass.
+The Pseuds were a busy band, often performing live on a weekly basis at clubs such as Station 10.
+The Pseuds performed songs that Three O'Clock Train would later use (Be My Baby), and also performed songs co-written by Mackenzie and Kevin Komoda, such as To Be Modern.

-The band was formed in 1984 by lead singer and guitarist Malcolm "Mack" Mackenzie, originally with Stefan Doroschuk of Men Without Hats on guitar and Alex Soria and Carlos Soria of The Nils as the rhythm section.
+Three O'Clock Train was formed in 1984 by Mackenzie, originally with Stefan Doroschuk of Men Without Hats on guitar and Alex Soria and Carlos Soria of The Nils as the rhythm section.
 The Soria brothers left the band early on, and were replaced by Dave Hill on bass and Pierre Perron on drums, while Doroschuk was eventually replaced by Mackenzie's brother Stuart.

 The band released an EP, Wig Wam Beach, in 1986 and an album, Muscle In, in 1987 on Pipeline Records.
 Concurrently with Blue Rodeo, to whom they were frequently compared, they were one of the prominent roots rock revival bands on the Canadian music scene in the era.
 The band's music was also used for the soundtrack to the 1987 National Film Board drama film Train of Dreams, and they were one of the first bands to perform a live session on the CBC Stereo program Brave New Waves.